-Her bodybuilding career did not last long though.
-She was more of a fitness model being featured in magazines looking to popularise fitness.
+Her bodybuilding career did not last long, though.
+She was more of a fitness model being featured in magazines looking to popularise fitness, not just a competitor.

 In this video, she insists on the fact that it’s not because you lift weights as a woman that you will become a “monster”.
 Lifting takes time; it will certainly take a bit of time before you are satisfied, and it’s not like becoming massive happens ‘accidentally’.

 The only way you would become as big as the insanely shredded bodybuilder women is if you take steroids.
 The only way to get too muscular is on purpose – and if that’s the plan, you probably don’t care what natural bodybuilders have to say.

 What did Rachel lift, what were her performances?

 Rachel would train three days in a row before taking one rest day and repeating, which is quite a lot – but necessary to build that Olympia shape.
 It’s been hard to find what Rachel Mclish’s best lifts were, but she clearly built up significant amounts of training volume – one of the key factors for women’s bodybuilding.
 It’s been hard to find what Rachel Mclish’s best lifts were, but from experience, I can estimate what it would take for anyone wanting to achieve her kind of shape.

-If you are training for bodybuilding, which means looks, you have to get stronger over time on your lifts.
+If you are training for bodybuilding, which is about looks, you have to get stronger over time on your lifts.
 For women, specifically, you can’t forget to implement plenty of volume/hypertrophy training in the routine.
-That means implementing strength methods with lower rep schemes but also higher rep methods for the volume part.
+That means implementing strength methods with lower rep schemes followed by higher rep methods for the extra volume tolerance.

-I think Rachel could have been squatting 70kg for reps.
+I think Rachel could have been squatting 70-80kg for reps.
 In terms of deadlifts, this is hypothetical, but I would guess she’d be deadlifting between 90kg-110kg, as for bench-pressing, probably 55kg-60kg, maybe more.

 At her prime and probably still to these days, Rachel weighed around 125-135lbs at the height of 167cm.